ju-makerspace/mks-website/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Getting Started
+- Before you start the contributions, fork the repo first!
+- Install all the dependencies to set-up development environment

 ## Pull Request Process